robj411/p2_drivers/README.md

 economic configurations, which we refer to as heavy and light (where the “heavy” configuration has higher stringency than the “light” configuration; the configurations are tabulated in Table
-<a href="#tab:eccon">4.3</a>).
+<a href="#tab:eccon">4.1</a>).
 The light configuration is implemented at
 the response time.
 Thereafter, the level of closure for the three policies is mandated in response to the state of the epidemic, reverting between states as determined by the transmission dynamics.
-Tables
-<a href="#tab:rulesreactive">4.1</a> and
-<a href="#tab:ruleselimination">4.2</a> show the transitions and their
-conditions.
 RC1 and RC2 respond to hospital occupancy, allowing cases to rise and using closures to allow them to fall again.
 RC1 keeps schools closed throughout, whereas RC2 has schools open in the light configuration.
 RC3 aims to reduce cases and then to keep them low.
 All mitigation is suspended when the vaccine rollout has reached its target coverage (which is when 80% of the eligible population have been vaccinated).

 <div class="figure">